oscar-bender-stone/honors-thesis/source/template/types.typ

     )
   } // `rule-body` is now defined

-  // 2.
-Create the final content, adding the name if it exists. let final-content = if name == none {
+  // 3.
+Create final content, attaching name if it exists if name == none {
-    // If no name, just use the rule body. rule-body
+    rule-body // Just return the stack
   } else {
-    // If a name exists, use a 2-column grid. grid(
-      columns: (auto, auto),
-      column-gutter: 0.6em,
+    // `attach` is a method on content, so we call it on `rule-body`.
-      // `align: bottom` is valid for grid and aligns
+    // We use `right + bottom` for the position. rule-body.attach(
+      right + bottom,
+      // Add a bit of horizontal space before the name
-      // cells vertically to the bottom.
+      // We create a content block `[]` to hold the space
-      align: bottom,

-      rule-body, $ (#name) $,
-      // Display the name in math mode
+      // and the math-formatted name.
+      [#h(0.6em)
+        $ (#name) $],
     )
   }

-  // 3.
-Return the final, unwrapped content final-content
 }

+// --- Main Figure Function ---
+// This function is now "smarter".
+It can handle
+// either a single rule (using positional args)
+// or multiple rules (using the new `rules` named arg).
 #let judgement(
   premises: none,
   conclusion: none,